 - According to the Geophysical Institute at the Alaska university, other great perception puts close by, including Haystack Mountain, Ester, Wickersham, and Murphy Domes.

-- Chena Lakes Recreation Area is a famous spot to search for appearance in water.
+- Chena Lakes Recreation Area is a famous spot to search for appearance in the water.

 Northern Lights Near Utqiagvik